CommandMC/HeroicWiki/Home.md

 Currently, Heroic support Epic games (through Legendary, a CLI tool that deals with authentication, downloading, and launching Epic games) and GOG games (through GOGdl, a CLI tool that deals with authentication, downloading, and launching GOG games).

-Support for other storefronts & adding your own games (think Steam's "Add Non-Steam Game" feature) is planned in the future.
+Support to add your own games (think Steam's "Add Non-Steam Game" feature) is also available.

 ### Why should you use _**Heroic?**_